KasperKnop/WEB1/docs/09-browser-apis.md

 If you want to learn more, MDN has [a good resource on the Web Storage APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).

-### More APIs
+### Timing Functions

+The browser-provided functions `setTimeout` and `setInterval` let you schedule code to run in the future. `setTimeout` runs a function once after a delay, while `setInterval` runs it repeatedly at a fixed interval.
+Watch the video below to see them in action!

+<iframe title="Timing Functions" class="video" src="https://drive.google.com/file/d/1oqI_Lvy8Hs-hfUr1MLeiU2K2Nuf5HoUp/preview" allow="autoplay" allowfullscreen></iframe>

+To learn more, visit MDNs resources on [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) and [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/Window/setInterval).

 There are many more browser APIs to explore!
-For instance, [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) runs a function after a specified delay, the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) can be used for drawing 2D graphics and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) retrieves resources (we will learn about fetch in a later session).
 If you want an overview of what you can do in the browser, take a look at this [list of web APIs from MDN](https://developer.mozilla.org/en-US/docs/Web/API).

 ## Exercises :writing_hand_tone2: